tdsacilowski/hashi-demo/README.md

   }
 }
 ```
-The only other variables that need to be set are specific to the nomad cluster size that is desired.
-Additionally, this is where you'd enter the AMI ID of the nomad-client image created by Packer:
+The only other variables that need to be set are specific to the Nomad cluster size that is desired.
+Additionally, this is where you'd enter the AMI ID of the Nomad client image created by Packer:
 ```
 # Pre-baked AMI using Packer (see [PROJECT_ROOT]/packer/nomad-client)
 variable "client_ami" {